 - Get an editor for the book to do a line edit/copy edit or initial manuscript advice

-- Create an imprint name, buy 10 ISBNs in your country, and learn all about self-publishing through a coach, or at our own Book Creation Success Club (39 AUD monthly).
+- Create an imprint name, buy 10 ISBNs in your country, and learn all about self-publishing through a publishing coach or at our own Book Creation Success Course

 - Hire a freelance book cover designer, with samples you can see are good (not mockups or templates) or use a design contest

-- Join a writers group or two on Facebook, so you can share your book, your dramas, your final cover shots to choose from, author pics, and $1.99 launch deals.
+- Join a writers group or two on Facebook & Goodreads, so you can share your book, your dramas, your final cover shots to choose from, author pics, and ask for early reviews once friendship is established.

 - Optionally, apply early to a book distributor who works with indie authors — before you set up print on demand and at least 4 months before launch.

 Already Bought a Package?
-What You Need to Protect Your Publishing Future
+What You Need to do to Protect Your Publishing Future

 Some self-publisher services have also gone out of business and taken the book design files with them.
 The book design files, after edits and typesetting, is what you have paid for.
 Not getting them is like leaving your car at the workshop, satisfied it is fixed but you cannot use it ever again.